wp-plugins/recent-facebook-posts/readme.txt

 1. The Recent Facebook Posts settings screen.
 2. This is where you'll find your App ID / API Key and App Secret in your [Facebook App Settings](https://developers.facebook.com/apps/).
 3. This is where you'll find your Facebook Page Slug on Facebook.com.

 == Changelog ==

+= 2.0.6 - May 15, 2015

+**Fixes**

+- Hooks were double added when using the widget

+**Improvements**

+- Added a notice about using the shortcode to the plugin's settings page.

+**Additions**

+- Added German translations, thanks to [Henrik Heller ](http://www.gmx.net/).

 = 2.0.5 - March 23, 2015 =